Is Kombucha Good For Weight Loss? Does It Really Help 2023?

 Downsides Of Using Kombucha

-Kombucha has many potential health benefits, but it can also have its downsides.
+Kombucha has many health benefits, but it can also have its downsides.
 It is important to look into the ingredients and choose carefully since there could be negative effects that come with its consumption.

 Drinking Kombucha is contraindicated in pregnant and lactating women.
 It also may not be beneficial for people with significant liver, pulmonary or renal disease.
 Depending on how acidic the kombucha is, it can affect health.